ClementNerma/NightOS/docs/concepts/users.md

 Each user is of a specific type:

 - _Phantom_: the user's data are erased after the computer is turned off ;
-- _Standard_: nothing special
+- _Standard_: the default user account type ;
-- _Administrator_: can run programs directly as administrator
+- _Administrator_: can run programs directly as administrator ;
-- _Main administrator_: administrator that can manage storage encryption
+- _Main administrator_: administrator that can manage global storage encryption ;
 - _System_: reserved to a specific builtin user that can only be accessed by the main administrator using a special procedure

 When a user wants to perform a task it does not have the privileges to, it can (by default) ask to run the task as _another user_.
 The other user's credentials are then required.